Using the Unity native 2D tools, you will learn how to make a small “Shoot’Em Up” (abbreviated to shmup thereafter) with this tutorial.

 Unity3D is a popular and complete solution to create multiplatform video games.
 This tutorial assumes that you are at least a bit familiar with a programming language.
 Knowing the tools and the engine is a plus, but is not necessary.

-This tutorial is made with the Unity 4.3 FREE version.
+This tutorial is made with the Unity 5 Personal Edition (free) version.

 If you’d rather watch this tutorial than read it, then have a look at Jay Jennings’s work from Game Dev Nation.